-As a Forensic Technician with the Federal Bureau of Investigation’s Forensic Audio, Video and Image Analysis Unit (FAVIU), Jimmy Schroering became all to familiar with the challenges associated with recovering video evidence from surveillance DVRs.
-As a response, Jimmy founded DME Forensics in 2012 as a professional training organization tasked with educating investigators on how to effectively recovery video from surveillance DVRs.
+As a Forensic Examiner with the Federal Bureau of Investigation’s Forensic Audio, Video and Image Analysis Unit (FAVIAU), Jimmy Schroering became all too familiar with the challenges associated with recovering video evidence from surveillance DVRs.
+As a response, Jimmy founded DME Forensics in 2012 as a professional training organization tasked with educating investigators on how to effectively recover video from surveillance DVRs.

 DME Forensics quickly grew and, after leaving the FBI in the fall of 2013, Jimmy began to offer forensic video and audio analysis services.
-Having worked on hundreds of complex and manual DVR recoveries during his time with the FBI, Jimmy knew there was an opportunity to develop technology that would enable investigators to more quickly and easily recover critical evidence.
+Having worked on many complex and manual DVR recoveries during his time with the FBI and other organizations, Jimmy knew there was an opportunity to develop technology that would enable investigators to more quickly and easily recover critical evidence.
 In late 2013, the initial prototype of DVR Examiner was born.

 In early 2014, DME Forensics moved into its first office in Manassas Park, Virginia, and hired Tyler Schlecht as it’s first employee.
 With the new office and additional development expertise, DME Forensics released DVR Examiner 1.0 in June of 2014.